FlorianFrank/CipherCellWiki/docs/antenna_systems_and_beamforming/massive_mimo.md

   transmission.
 - **Higher Link Capacity:** Parallel data streams increase throughput and overall spectral efficiency.

+## Massive MIMO

+**Massive MIMO** extends the MIMO concept by using **very large numbers of antennas (tens or hundreds) at the base station** to dramatically increase capacity, energy efficiency, and spatial multiplexing.

-In **MIMO** systems the transmission and reception can be expressed as:
+In such systems the transmission and reception can be expressed as:

 $$
 < F(H W x + n)